Integrating Threat Modeling into the Software Development Lifecycle (SDLC)

 2. Development Phase

 Activities: As specific features are developed, developers should conduct more granular threat modeling for their components or user stories.
 This can involve reviewing code for vulnerabilities related to the identified threats.
 Secure coding practices should be emphasized.
-Outputs from this phase can feed into broader discussions about topics like Modern DevOps Practices, ensuring security is built into the CI/CD pipeline.
+Real-time threat intelligence, like how market analysts track emerging patterns, helps developers stay informed about new vulnerability classes.

 Outcome: More detailed threat lists for specific features, security considerations implemented in code, and potential updates to the overall threat model.